-(Mark One) ANNUAL REPORT PURSUANT TO EXCHANGE ACT OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES For the Fiscal Year Ended June 30, 2012 O.D.
-OR T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from to El N Comi mission File Number 000-09992 OR CORPORATION e of registrant as specified in its charter) Delaware 04-2564110 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) , One Technology Drive, Milpitas, California (Address of Principal Executive Offices) 95035 (Zip Code) e Number, Including Area Code: (408) 875-3000 tered Pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, \$0.001 par value per share The NASDAQ Stock Market LLC Securities Regist tered Pursuant to Section 12(g) of the Act: None (Title of Class) Indicate by check mark if the registrant is a well-know n seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗌 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange shorter period that the registrant was required to file such reports), and (2) has been see \boxtimes No \square mitted electronically and posted on its corporate website, if any, every Interactive Data 05 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for it and post such files).
-Yes \boxtimes No \square ers pursuant to Item 405 of Regulation S-K (\S 229.405 of this chapter) is not contained knowledge, in definitive proxy or information statements incorporated by reference in 0-K. \boxtimes company.
-See the definitions of "large accelerated filer," "a ge accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting coelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated files \(\sum \) Accelerated filer Non-accelerated filer (Do not check if a smaller re porting company) Smaller reporting company l company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No marcate by check mark whether the registralit is a siler reompany (as defined in Rule 120-2 of the Exchange Act).
-Tes 100 [A]

-The registrant had 166,516,316 shares of common stock outstanding as of July 19, 2012.
+(Mark One) ☒ ANNUAL REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended June 30, 2013 0 TRANSITION REPORT PURSUANT TO SEC EXCHANGE ACT OF 1934 CTION 13 OR 15(d) OF THE SECURITIES For the Transition Period from to Commission File N Number 000-09992 KLA-TENCOR (Exact name of registrant Delaware (State or other jurisdiction of incorporation or organization) 04-2564110 (I.R.S.
+Employer Identification Number) One Technology Drive, Milpitas, California (Address of Principal Executive Offices) 95035 (Zip Code) Registrant's Telephone Number, In Securities Registered Pursuar Title of Each Class Common Stock, \$0.001 par value per share The NASDAQ Global Select Market Securities Registered Pursual No (Title o ne Indicate by check mark if the registrant is a well-known seasoned iss suer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗌 pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all report Act of 1934 during the preceding 12 months (or for such shorter period subject to such filing requirements for the past 90 days.
+Yes No Indicate by check mark whether the registrant has submitted electron.
+File required to be submitted and posted pursuant to Rule 405 of Regulation such shorter period that the registrant was required to submit and post such Indicate by check mark if disclosure of delinquent filers pursuant to herein, and will not be contained, to the best of registrant's knowledge, in Part III of this Form 10-K or any amendment to this Form 10-K. \boxtimes o Item 405 of Regulation S-K (§229.405 of this chapter) is not contained in definitive proxy or information statements incorporated by reference in company.
+See the definitions of "large accelerated filer," "accelerated file Large accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting compa Accelerated filer any) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as The aggregate market value of the voting and non-voting common of the registrant's stock, as of December 31, 2012, was approximately \$7 stock held by non-affiliates of the registrant based upon the closing price 9 billion.
+The registrant had 165,731,911 shares of common stock outstanding as of July 18, 2013.